Meet the Team

 Claire Seymour

-I led a specialist Anti-social Behaviour (ASB) team for a large housing provider in the Southwest for a decade.
-During this time I contributed to national policy as a member of the ASB Advisory Panel for the Department for Levelling Up, Housing and Communities, and contributed to Home Office reports on County lines for improved outcomes for communities.
-I was also shortlisted for the Woman in Housing Awards in 2022 and twice won coveted Chief Exec Awards within my organisation.
-In 2021, my experiences in various cross-sections of public sector working led me to stand as a candidate for the Police and Crime Commissioner elections.
+Claire led a specialist Anti-social Behaviour (ASB) team for a large housing provider in the Southwest for a decade.
+During this time she contributed to national policy as a member of the ASB Advisory Panel for the Department for Levelling Up, Housing and Communities, and contributed to Home Office reports on County lines for improved outcomes for communities.
+Claire was also shortlisted for the Woman in Housing Awards in 2022 and twice won coveted Chief Exec Awards within her organisation.
+In 2021, her experiences in various cross-sections of public sector working led her to stand as a candidate for the Police and Crime Commissioner elections.

-More recently, I was the MARAC Chair in my local area and have been ASB Strategic Lead within a Public Protection department for a Local Authority.
-My wide-ranging scope in this role saw myself leading community and homes ASB teams, Community Safety Scheme Officers (CSAS), and Environmental Protection.
+More recently, Claire was the MARAC Chair in her local area and has been ASB Strategic Lead within a Public Protection department for a Local Authority.
+Her wide-ranging scope in this role saw herself leading community and homes ASB teams, Community Safety Scheme Officers (CSAS), and Environmental Protection.

-Adding to my practical experience, I am also currently studying community safety within a Masters degree in Crisis Management, with a focus on local resilience to educate and increase skills for the future in risk management, preparedness and planning.
-I also have qualifications in BSc in Public Services, Housing (CIH), Leadership (CMI), Restorative Practice and Trauma Management.
+Adding to her practical experience, Claire is also currently studying community safety within a Masters degree in Crisis Management, with a focus on local resilience to educate and increase skills for the future in risk management, preparedness and planning.
+Claire also has qualifications in BSc in Public Services, Housing (CIH), Leadership (CMI), Restorative Practice and Trauma Management.

-Outside of work I value volunteering, having previously been a Police Special Constable, Scrutiny Panel member for Stop and Search, Victim Support, and Media Tone Analyst.
+Outside of work Claire values volunteering, having previously been a Police Special Constable, Scrutiny Panel member for Stop and Search, Victim Support, and Media Tone Analyst.

 Associate